2021-2022 Safe Opening Plan

 In compliance with federal and state requirements, and to prioritize in-person and full time instruction for all students, the Hunterdon Central Regional High School District offers the following Safe Opening plan organized across the categories specified in the American Recovery Plan framework.

 Throughout the 2021-2022 School Year, the District will comply with all mandates and orders regarding face-covering.
 In the absence of any such mandate, the District will allow masking to be optional for those who are fully vaccinated and will strongly recommend masking for those who are not when public health conditions permit (the New Jersey Department of Health CALI Framework classification of Green or Yellow).
-The District will require masking of all staff, students, and visitors when public health conditions as measured by the CALI framework reach Orange or Red.
+The District will work in partnership with the Department of Health to determine any need for masking when public health conditions are in Orange or Red and may also require masking for individuals, groups, or all people in our school buildings at other times when local conditions require it (for example, during a local outbreak).

 On August 23, Governor Murphy mandated that all school staff must be vaccinated for COVID-19 by October 18, or engage in regular testing for COVID-19.